Two Treatises of Government: Representative government

-His notions of people's rights and the role of civil government provided strong support for the intellectual movements of both the American and French Revolutions.
+His notions of the people's rights and the role of civil government provided strong support for the intellectual movements of both the American Revolution and the French Revolution.

 Right of revolution

 The concept of the right of revolution was also taken up by John Locke in Two Treatises of Government as part of his social contract theory.
 Locke declared that under natural law, all people have the right to life, liberty, and estate; under the social contract, the people could instigate a revolution against the government when it acted against the interests of citizens, to replace the government with one that served the interests of citizens.
 In some cases, Locke deemed revolution an obligation.
 The right of revolution thus essentially acted as a safeguard against tyranny.

 Locke affirmed an explicit right to revolution in Two Treatises of Government:

 whenever the Legislators endeavor to take away, and destroy the Property of the People, or to reduce them to Slavery under Arbitrary Power, they put themselves into a state of War with the People, who are thereupon absolved from any farther Obedience, and are left to the common Refuge, which God hath provided for all Men, against Force and Violence.
 Whensoever therefore the Legislative shall transgress this fundamental Rule of Society; and either by Ambition, Fear, Folly or Corruption, endeavor to grasp themselves, or put into the hands of any other an Absolute Power over the Lives, Liberties, and Estates of the People; By this breach of Trust they forfeit the Power, the People had put into their hands, for quite contrary ends, and it devolves to the People, who have a Right to resume their original Liberty.